 How to Generate Your CSR (SSL Certificate Signing Request)¶

 This page explains the purpose of CSRs (Certificate Signing Requests), and the process for generating one.
-If you generate your SSL certificate automatically for use on Gandi simple hosting, we can generate the CSR for you automatically.
-If you want to install your SSL certificate manually, either on Gandi Simple Hosting or on an outside server, you will need to generate your own CSR.
+If you generate your SSL certificate automatically for use on Gandi Web Hosting, we can generate the CSR for you automatically.
+If you want to install your SSL certificate manually, either on Gandi Web Hosting or on an outside server, you will need to generate your own CSR.

 A CSR, or Certificate Signing Request, is an encrypted text block that uniquely specifies who you are, and the domain name (and subdomain or wildcard) that you want to use for the certificate.
 You will enter your identifying data into specific software, and the software will use your data to generate an encrypted CSR.